xanode/minet.net/src/content/tutoriels/en/connexion-console.md

 ---
 icon: consoles
-title: Connecter sa console au réseau MiNET
+title: Connect your game console to the MiNET network
 category: en/other-services
 ---

-## Pour connecter sa PlayStation, son Xbox ou sa Nintendo Switch.
+## To connect your PlayStation, Xbox or Nintendo Switch to the network.

-- La première étape consiste à trouver l'adresse MAC filaire de ta console, elle devrait se situer dans les paramètres
+- The first step is to find the wired MAC address of your console, you should find it in the parameters
-- Il faut ensuite l'ajouter sur ton compte en allant sur [ADH6](https://adh6.minet.net/) et en l'ajoutant en tant que *Nouvel ordinateur*
+- Then add it to your account by going on [ADH6](https://adh6.minet.net/)and add it as a  *new wired device*
-- Envoie-nous ensuite un ticket, en te rendant sur [tickets](https://tickets.minet.net/), en spécifiant l'adresse MAC de ta console et nous pourrons autoriser sa connexion de notre côté
+- Then send us a [ticket](https://tickets.minet.net/), specify your login, your room number and the MAC address of your console and we can authorize its connection on our side.

-## Pourquoi toute cette procédure ?
+## Why this whole procedure ?

-Il faut savoir que ces consoles ne supportent pas l'authentification 802.1X que nous utilisons (de type réseau d'entreprise), nous devons donc spécifiquement autoriser l'adresse MAC de ta console à se connecter.
-Cela peut se faire uniquement en filaire et pas en WiFi.
+Please note that these consoles do not support the 802.1X authentication we use (enterprise network type), so we must specifically allow the MAC address of your console to connect.
+This can only be done via cable and not via WiFi.